Youngevity International Inc. Shares Close the Day 86.7% Higher - Daily Wrap

 Youngevity International Inc. (YGYI) shares closed today 86.7% higher than it did at the end of yesterday.
-The stock is currently flat year-to-date, down 70.9% over the past 12 months, and down 69.3% over the past five years.
+The stock is currently up 86.7% year-to-date, down 52.4% over the past 12 months, and down 41.8% over the past five years.
 Today, the Dow Jones Industrial Average fell 0.0%, and the S&P 500 fell 0.4%.

 Trading Activity